Our 4 Pillar Approach

 To our knowledge, no other organization is implementing programs with this level of rigour for people with brain injuries.
 We are excited to be serving our community and clients in this way as we believe that together we will help so many to become more independent.

-Research To Our 4 Pillar Approach
+How Our 4 Pillar Program Works

-Learn more about the research on the impact of exercise for those with brain injury or concussion(s) (From Frontiers of Neuroscience).
+Learn more about the research behind the impact of meditation as a method to reduce stress for people with stroke or brain injury.

-Research on the impact of counselling for people with brain injury.
+Learn more about the research on the impact of counselling for people with brain injury: Arch Phys Med Rehabil.
+2005 May; 86(5):851-6..

 Also learn about the effect of a scheduled telephone intervention on outcome after moderate to severe traumatic brain injury: a randomized trial (Physical Exercise and Rehabilitation).

 This program, powered by BEARS™, helps our clients target areas within their executive functioning that may be impaired due to brain injury.
 This stimulates neuroplasticity in the areas of the brain most needed for energy management, problem-solving, organization, working memory, time management and much more!
 When each brain region is able to do the task it is meant to do effectively, it works more efficiently with less fatigue.
 BEARS™ incorporates the BrainEx™ program that has over 40 years of experience being applied in Arrowsmith Schools across the world.